pytchlang/pytch-vm/doc/source/user/sprite.rst

   name from the ``Sounds`` variable in the sprite, or using a label (see the :ref:``assets<sounds>` document).
-This method will not return until the entire sound has played, so the script it is contained in won't do it's next instruction until then.
+This method will not return until the entire sound has played, so the script it is contained in won't do its next instruction until then.

 Making and deleting copies of a Sprite